darkhelmet/verboselogging/pages/projects.md

 ---
 # Projects

-These are some things I’m working on, or have done in the past.
+These are some things I'm working on, or have done in the past.

 ## [Tinderizer](http://Tinderizer.com/)